 The standard meal of Kahvalti usually comes on a table with a large amount of food.
 It’s not a surprise to also see eggs cooked in many ways like scrambled or hard-boiled, cakes, and yogurt on the table of this breakfast meal.

-Not a lot of people know this, but Kahvalti is a meal that’s common to eat on Sundays.
+Only a few people know this, but Kahvalti is a standard Sunday evening meal.
 It’s a tradition here to sit around a table of Kahvalti and chat over their food.
 The word ”Kahvalti” means before the coffee in Turkish, which explains the cups of coffee succeeding the meal.

 İnegöl Köfte was an invention by Mustafa Effendi, a Bulgarian who emigrated to Inegöl city in Turkey in 1892.
 This man had the idea of shaping meat into balls and selling them in his shop on the Ankara-Bursa road.